 Enjoy building an archive of sketchbooks.
 They are so satisfying to look back on and look so good stacked up, filled with colour.
 Date and sign your books proudly.

-You will come to appreciate every book in your collection.
+You will come to appreciate every sketchbook in your collection.
 So imagine how you want your empty book to be and make a start.
 Take a deep breath and dive in.

-Part one one of this blog series is How to choose a sketchbook.
+Part one of this blog series is How to choose a sketchbook.

 1 Comment